SimLinkModule/ModuleSoftware/docs/BLE-Debugging.md

 - In the developer options "Bluetooth HCI snoop protocol can be enabled" and the data can be logged and later inspected using Wirekshark.

 # Linux
-- Tools: hcitool, gatttool, bluetoothctl, hidraw-dump, Bluepy
+- Tools: hcitool, gatttool, bluetoothctl, hidraw-dump, Bluepy, libimobiledevice

 ## General
 Edit `/lib/systemd/system/bluetooth.service` and change to: